How To Grill

 Grilling safety should always be a top priority.
 When using a gas grill, take precautions when handling flammable materials, such as propane tanks.
 Ensure that the propane tank is properly secured, and there are no leaks in the gas line.
 Never store or use flammable liquids near the grill, as they can easily ignite and cause a fire.

-See also How To Cook A Spiral Cut Ham On A Weber Charcoal Grill
+See also How To Cook Baby Back Ribs On A Gas Grill

 If you’re using a charcoal grill, never use lighter fluid or flammable liquids to start the fire.
 Instead, opt for chimney starters or electric charcoal starters, which are safer alternatives.
 Always follow the manufacturer’s instructions and use the recommended methods for lighting the charcoal.